NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __annotate__: Boolean flag to specify whether to include annotations (labels).
+The default is False.

+- __annotations__: Dictionary of additional annotations to include.
+The default is an empty dictionary.

 - __branch__: The git branch to clone.
 Only recognized if the `repository` parameter is specified.
 The default is empty, i.e.,